charles-cai/kiwi/Readme.md

+__NOTE: kiwi is no longer supported, please use npm.
+This repository will remain for educational purposes only__

 # Kiwi - Node.js Package Management

   JavaScript package management system for **node.js**

-NOTE: kiwi is no longer actively developed, however it will remain available until november 2010.

 ## About

 Kiwi development is sponsored by [Vision Media](http://vision-media.ca) and hosting